canjs/can-connect-signalr/docs/can-connect-signalr.md

     }
 ```

-Similarly, `can-connect-signalr` provides default proxy RPC handler names, for the methods defined to listen for replies
+`can-connect-signalr` provides default proxy RPC handler names, for the methods defined to listen for calls
 from a `SignalR` server. `can-connect-signalr` has a limited set of RPC handlers you can use.
-The set is limited to
-the CUD operations it supports.
-As with the proxy methods, the listener names default to a combination of the hub name
-and the RPC name.
+As with the proxy methods,
+the listener names default to a combination of the hub name and the RPC name.
 For example, using `Message` as the Hub name:

  - messageCreatedData
  - messageUpdatedData
  - messageDestroyedData
+ - messageGetListData
- - messageListData
+ - messageGetData

-For example, if the name of the hub were "message", the default name for a listener associated with a create event
-would be `messageCreated`.
-These, too, can be overwritten.
-For example, set the `createdName` property of the `SignalR`
+Proxy handler method name can be overwritten.
+The following overwrites the name of the `createdData` proxy handler method:
-options object to overwrite the default listener name.

 ```js
     signalR: {